 Desserts and Drinks

-Quinoa Apple Cake With a whole quinoa and fresh apple base, this snack cake is perfect to satisfy any sweet tooth and filling enough to kill that dessert craving.
-And since it's Thanksgiving, you can serve it à la mode without too much guilt!
+With a quinoa and apple base, this snack cake is filling enough to kill that dessert craving.
+And since it's Thanksgiving, go ahead and serve it à la mode!

-Harvest Fruit Compote Looking for a way to use up all that fall fruit?
-Try this simple, healthy compote for an all-natural sugar fix.
+Looking for a way to use up all that fall fruit?
+Try this simple compote for an all-natural sugar fix.
 Serve with ice cream, fresh whipped cream, or angel food cake for some extra decadence.

-Apple Cider Margaritas What better way to open the festivities than a nice, stiff drink?
-Try this fall twist on a traditional summer cocktail.
+What better way to kick off the festivities than a nice, stiff drink?
+Try this fall take on a traditional summer cocktail.
 “An apple a day” applies to apple cider too, right?

 Wine is always a winner—let's be honest.
 But wine slightly warmed with lots of awesome fall spices?
-That's a Thanksgiving winner for sure.
+That's a Thanksgiving victory for sure.